CumulusNetworks/docs/content/cumulus-vx/GNS3-and-VirtualBox.md

 Create the network connections between leaf01, leaf02, and spine01, then start the Vms.

 From the GNS3 project window, drag leaf01, leaf02, and spine01 to the console.
-Select the cable icon from the left pane, then connect the leafs and spine by selecting the network interfaces. `e1` in GNS3 corresponds to `swp1` in Cumulus VX, `e2` corresponds to `swp2`, and so on.
+Select the cable icon from the left pane, then connect the leafs and spine by selecting the network interfaces, as shown in the Topology Summary below. `e1` in GNS3 corresponds to `swp1` in Cumulus VX, `e2` corresponds to `swp2`, and so on.

 {{< img src="/images/cumulus-vx/gns3-network-connections.png" width="500" >}}